Stigant/Disaster-Project/README.md

 This app classifies messages according to their relation to disaster relief.
 The model was trained on data from Figure Eight (now a part of [Appen](https://appen.com/)).
 A working copy can be found [here](https://stigant-disaster-app.herokuapp.com/).

+The aim is to be able to determine which categories a given tweet, news report etc. fit into so that they can be passsed to relevant authorities and organisations.
+The categories themselves are things like 'Weather', 'Aid-related, 'Medical Help' and are specified in the training data, making this a multi-output, supervised classification task.
+There is also a 'related' category in the training data, and messages in the training data are said to be related if and only if they are part of at least one other category.
+This restriction is also implemented in the model.

 The layout is fairly self-explanatatory.
 The data file contains the data plus the data cleaning code and the database it outputs.
 Models contains the model script, the custom classes and the pickled model.